 When your employer deducts more than the income tax payable:

-- When the tax deducted does not match your actual tax payable, you have a facility to calculate income and taxes, file an income tax return (ITR) and claim a refund.
+- When the tax deducted does not match your actual tax payable, you can calculate your income and taxes, file an income tax return (ITR) and claim a refund.

 - During the ITR filing process, you will be prompted to provide your bank name and IFSC code.
 This makes it easier for the IT department to refund you the excess tax paid.

-- In case you’re aware of excess TDS deduction beforehand, you can apply for a lower or NIL TDS certificate from your jurisdictional Income Tax Officer in Form 13 as per Section 197.
-You can submit the TDS certificate received to the TDS deductor.
+- In case you do not have taxable income, you can apply for a lower or NIL TDS certificate from your jurisdictional Income Tax Officer in Form 13 as per Section 197.
+You can submit the Nil deduction order passed under section 197 to the TDS deductor.

 - On TDS refund on Fixed Deposit: